Clarify a specific question

 SIT validates technical integration across WMS, WCS, ERP, and automation controls, while UAT validates business processes with real operational scenarios.
 Both need clear test cases, data, and evidence.
 These tests are critical for go-live readiness.

 Go-live readiness means defined criteria are met for system stability, data quality, training, and cutover planning, and readiness gates are formal checkpoints that verify those criteria with evidence.
-They make risk visible and keep leadership aligned.
+They make risk visible and keep project teams aligned.
 This prevents late surprises at go-live.

 Interface ownership should be assigned per interface, data field, and test case, with operator-side control of the integration test plan.
 This should be agreed across suppliers and internal IT.
 Operator-side control of evidence requirements avoids gaps between scopes.